This is Why Your Books Aren’t Selling: 4 Ways To Improve Now

 “My sales are awful, and I’ve done everything.
 I give up.”

 I heard this from three authors this week, and it’s not an uncommon sentiment right now.
-As an imprint director, book manager and book marketing consultant, my first questions are always:
+As a bestseller author, former imprint director, book manager and book marketing consultant, my first questions are always:

 - What do you mean by everything?